stackhpc/ansible-slurm-appliance/README.md

     cpu-h21a5-u3-svn4
     ...

+And run the `test.yml` playbook as described above.
 If you want to run tests only on a group from this inventory, rather than an entire partition, you can set the `openhpc_tests_nodes` role variable by firstly creating a file eg. `nodes.yml` which references an inventory group:

     openhpc_tests_nodes: "{{ groups['cluster_compute'] | join(',') }}"